 - We should use Filofax, Moleskine, or something else?

 Why Do We Need an Effective Note-Taking System?

 There are many reasons supporting the necessity for an effective, if not a ubiquitous, note-taking system:

 - Not enough time to organize effectively our work,

-- A pressing job or personal demand/request not leave room for other tasks,
+- A pressing job or personal demand/request does not leave room for other tasks,

 - A task with higher priority over the work of taking notes about the task,

-- Negligence of noting down what is importance,
+- Negligence of noting down what is important,

 - Lack of experience of noting the relevant notes you going to use later,

 - An absence of an effective collecting/organization system for the tasks to proceed, or the information to be remembered,